-- Turn the computer off and remove all cables connected to the computer. - 2.
-Turn the computer upside down and remove the battery pack.
-Refer to Replacing the battery pack section in Chapter 6, Power, for details. - 3.
-Follow steps 4 through 8 in Installing memory module to access the memory module.
+- Set the computer to boot mode and turn the computer's power off.
+Make sure the Power indicator is off. - 2.
+Remove AC adaptor and all cables connected to the computer. - Turn the computer upside down and remove the battery pack.
+Refer to Replacing the battery pack section in Chapter 6, Power and Power-Up Modes, for details. - Loose a screw securing the memory module cover.
+The screw is attached to the cover to prevent it from being lost.